nyc-sea-lions-2015/rock-paper-scissors/README.md

 - A game is played between two players.
 - Each player is prompted to choose a symbol: Rock, Paper, or Scissors.
 - Each symbol is represented by an image.
-- After both players have selected, the game runs it's logic and a winner is choosen.
+- After both players have selected, the game runs its logic and a winner is choosen.
    - Rock Beats Scissors
    - Paper Beats Rock
    - Scissors Beat Paper
 - After the game save the following information
    - the winning player
-   - the loosing player
+   - the losing player
    - What symbol each player used for the game.
 - Create a table named users, and seed it with two records.
   - "Player One"